• Skip to primary navigation

 Variations

 If you're not gluten-free, I think this would be really good with some of those french fried onions on top rather than corn flakes.
-Corn flakes are good and do give it a nice crunch on top, but I used to love those onions and think they would really elevate the casserole to a whole new level.
+Corn flakes are good and do give it a nice crispy top, but I used to love those onions and think they would really elevate the casserole to a whole new level.

 Rotisserie chicken makes this super quick and super easy.
 Rotisserie chicken has a great flavor that really adds to the flavor of this casserole.
 But if you don't have a rotisserie chicken, you could use leftover BBQ chicken or even a can of chicken.
+Or use some leftover roast turkey which would also be great.

 If you don't want to use onion soup mix, you could use a couple of tablespoons of BBQ seasoning, taco seasoning, cajun seasoning, or ranch dressing powder.